elsassph/haxe-modular/doc/start.md

 	- [Set up NPM dependencies](npm-setup.md)

-2. Haxe-JS code and source-maps splitting, and lazy-loading
+2. Haxe-JS code and sourcemaps splitting, and lazy-loading

 	Code splitting works by identifying features which can be asynchronously loaded at run time.
 JS bundles can be created automatically when using Modular's async API.